gkjohnson/three-gpu-pathtracer/README.md

 The "matte" and "side" values must be updated explicitly.

-## LightsTexture
+## LightsInfoUniformStruct

-_extends DataTexture_

-Helper texture uniform for encoding lights as texture data.
+Helper uniform for encoding lights as texture data with count.

 ### .updateFrom